DylanMeeus/springboot_jwt_blog/_posts/2016-07-11-bootstrapping-a-react-project.markdown

 ## Testing

-Most projects become a mountain of spaghetti code at some point during development due to lack of solid tests or no tests at all. **ReactJS** apps are no different, and can be tested simply if you know some core principles.
+Most projects become a mountain of spaghetti code at some point during development due to lack of solid tests or no tests at all. **ReactJS** apps are no different, but this can be avoided if you know some core principles.
 When writing tests for **ReactJS** code, it is helpful to pull out any functionality that doesn't have to do with any UI components into separate modules, so that they can be tested separately.
 Tools for unit testing those functionalities are [mocha](https://github.com/mochajs/mocha), [expect](https://github.com/mjackson/expect), [chai](https://github.com/chaijs/chai), [jasmine](https://github.com/jasmine/jasmine).

 Testing becomes tricky in a **ReactJS** application when you have to deal with components.
 How do you test stateless components?
 How do you test components with state?
 Now, **ReactJS** provides a nice set of test utilities that allow us to inspect and examine the components we build.
 A particular concept worthy of mention is **Shallow Rendering**.
 Instead of rendering into a DOM the idea of shallow rendering is to instantiate a component and get the result of its render method.
 You can also check its props and children and verify they work as expected.
 More information [here](http://engineering-blog.alphasights.com/testing-react-components-with-shallow-rendering/).